-- When working near the radiator cooling fan, disconnect the fan motor lead or place the ignition in the LOCK position (OFF position for Keyless Enter-N-Go).
-The fan is temperature controlled and can start at any time the ignition switch is in the ON position (RUN position for Keyless Enter-N-Go). - You or others can be badly burned by hot engine coolant (antifreeze) or steam from your radiator.
+- When working near the radiator cooling fan, disconnect the fan motor lead or cycle the ignition switch to the LOCK position.
+The fan is temperature controlled and can start at any time the ignition switch is in the ON position. - You or others can be badly burned by hot engine coolant (antifreeze) or steam from your radiator.
 If you see or hear steam coming from under the hood, do not open the hood until the radiator has had time to cool.
 Never try to open a cooling system pressure cap when the radiator is hot.